 For a hands-on guide to adding this checkbox, see this article.

-It’s important to keep a record of user consent.
-Regulations do not specify the required storage method; you can save each submission in your site’s database or retain the admin’s notification email.
+It’s important to keep a record of users’ consent.
+Regulations do not specify a required retention method; you can save each submission in your site’s database or keep the administrator’s notification email.
+Alternatively, you can implement a double opt-in mechanism, which involves sending an additional verification email to the user to confirm the email address and the user’s consent.

 Another key GDPR requirement for contact forms is handling Google ReCaptcha.
 While useful against spam, ReCaptcha installs cookies and performs fingerprinting, so must be blocked until consent is granted.